Improve OpenPGP documentation

 dealing with dirty scans."

-#4 Updated by BitingBird almost 5 years ago
+#4 Updated by BitingBird about 5 years ago

 - Assignee changed from BitingBird to sajolida